ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 ###### Components

 In React, components are the central building blocks of your application.
 Components are self-contained, modular, dynamic representations of HTML in your application.
 Components are often children of other React components.
-We will illustrate this later in this tutorial.
+We will illustrate this later in this tutorial how that works.

 Each React component has two types of inputs.
 The first one is properties (called props) and they are immutable.
 The second input is state which is mutable.
 When we change the state, React will automatically re-render the component